Ben Cruachan

 Ben Cruachan (Cruachan Beann) is a mountain that rises to 1126 m, the highest in Argyll and Bute, Scotland.
 It gives its name to the Cruachan Dam, a pumped-storage hydroelectric power station located in a cavern inside the mountain.
 It is the high point of a ring of mountains, known as the Cruachan Horseshoe, that surrounds the power station reservoir.
-The horseshoe includes a further Munro (Stob Diamh), a Corbett (Beinn a' Bhuiridh), and several subsidiary summits.
+The horseshoe includes a further Munro (Stob Daimh), a Corbett (Beinn a' Bhuiridh), and several subsidiary summits.
 "Cruachan!" is the battle cry of Highland clans Campbell and MacIntyre.